k-krusiec/HTMLBoilerplate/README.md

 ### Todos

  - Tests
- - Browser sync does not always include changes in files.
-Strange - it needs to be improved
+ - How to compile/include js files?!?
+ - Gulpfile cleaning
  - New features

+### Done

+ - ~~Browser sync does not always include changes in files.
+Strange - it needs to be improved~~

 License
 ----